This post may contain affiliate links:

 And, isn’t it great that you didn’t have to lose any delicious peach fruit in the process!

-I found this resource that show two additional methods for peeling peaches.
+I found this resource that illustrates two additional methods for peeling peaches.

 Uses For Your Peeled Peaches –